ajaybhupathiraju/Heart-Disease-Prediction/README.md

 The analysis results are summarized as follows:

-    1. Male have high risk of heart diseases.
+    1. Males have high risk of heart diseases rate.
-    2. young age peoples high numbers in asymptomatic heart disease
+    2. young age groups identified with high numbers in heart disease with most of them are asymptomatic.
-    3. age with other factors like cholestrol,bp and diabetic are direct relation with heart disease
+    3. age with other factors like cholestrol,bp and diabetic are direct relation with heart disease.

 ## Recommendations